Friday, July 22, 2016

 How to Start a Pet Photography Business

+If you love animals and have a talent for photography, you are already half-way to starting a pet photography business.
 Thanks to cell phones, almost everyone has a camera, and pet owners may take hundreds of animal pictures.
-To be successful, you need to provide a product that your clients can’t create themselves: an image that captures the pet’s personality, but also serves as a beautiful work of art.
+To be successful, you need to provide a product that your clients can’t create themselves: an image that captures the pet’s personality, but also serves as a beautiful work...

 Read More »